gradle/gradle/design-docs/tooling-api-improvements.md

 # Use cases

-## Bugfix: allow concurrent usage of different gradle distributions of the same version

-When using the tooling api to work with different gradle distributions of the same version (e.g a gradle "-bin" and a "-all" distribution) an OverlappingFileException can be thrown in the current implementation.
-This is caused by loading the same version of the Gradle provider loaded up in multiple ClassLoaders (from each of the different distributions for the 2 different builds).
-The provider loading must be changed to deal with this.

-### implementation
-- Instead of using the version string as cache key in `CachingToolingImplementation` use a hash of the files of the provider's classpath as a key to the cache.
-- pass the distribution(by file reference) from the consumer across to the provider
-- for provider versions is >= this implementation can use cached provider, otherwise use new one.

-### integration test coverage

-- Can load and use multiple distributions of the same gradle version for doing running multiple build requests via tooling api.
-    - using the new tooling-api tested against multiple (older) gradle versions

-### Open issues
-- cannot handle init scripts in distributions init.d folder if as distribution of cached provider is used for resolving init scripts

 ## Tooling can be developed for Gradle plugins

 Many plugins have a model of some kind that declares something about the project.
 In order to build tooling for these